opentensor/btcli/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Bittensor, e.g. which command exactly you used in the terminal, or how you started Bittensor otherwise.
-When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you ran Bittensor with a set of custom configs, explain if you used a config file or command line arguments.
+For example, start by explaining how you started btcli, e.g. which command exactly you used in the terminal, When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://docs.github.com/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".